aerni/statamic-livewire-forms/README.md

 <livewire:form :handle="field:handle">
 ```

-Use the `view` and `theme` parameter if you want to use a view or theme that is different to the one defined in `config/livewire-forms.php`.
+Use the `view` and `theme` parameters if you want to use a view or theme that is different from the one defined in `config/livewire-forms.php`.

 ```blade
 <!-- Antlers -->